redhat-best-practices-for-k8s/test-network-function/CATALOG.md

 Property|Description
 ---|---
 Version|v1.0.0
-Description|http://test-network-function.com/testcases/access-control/namespace tests that CNFs utilize a CNF-specific namespace, and that the namespace does not start with "openshift-".
-OpenShift may host a variety of CNF and software applications, and multi-tenancy of such applications is supported through namespaces.
-As such, each CNF should be a good neighbor, and utilize an appropriate, unique namespace.
+Description|http://test-network-function.com/testcases/access-control/namespace tests that all CNF's resources (PUTs and CRs) belong to valid namespaces.
+A valid namespace meets the following conditions: (1) It was declared in the yaml config file under the targetNameSpaces tag.
+(2) It doesn't have any of the following prefixes: default, openshift-, istio- and aspenmesh-
 Result Type|normative
-Suggested Remediation|Ensure that your CNF utilizes a CNF-specific namespace.
-Additionally, the CNF-specific namespace should not start with "openshift-", except in rare cases.
+Suggested Remediation|Ensure that your CNF utilizes namespaces declared in the yaml config file.
+Additionally, the namespaces should not start with "default, openshift-, istio- or aspenmesh-", except in rare cases.
-Best Practice Reference|[CNF Best Practice V1.2](https://connect.redhat.com/sites/default/files/2021-03/Cloud%20Native%20Network%20Function%20Requirements.pdf) Section 6.2
+Best Practice Reference|[CNF Best Practice V1.2](https://connect.redhat.com/sites/default/files/2021-03/Cloud%20Native%20Network%20Function%20Requirements.pdf) Section 6.2, 16.3.8 & 16.3.9
 ### http://test-network-function.com/testcases/access-control/pod-role-bindings

 Property|Description